pmahnke/stmgrts/info/privacy.md

 ---
 _May 2018_

-St Margarets Community Website collects personal information from you in two ways; via an opt-in newsletter and for a login for the forum.
+St Margarets Community Website collects personal information from you in three ways; via an opt-in newsletter, through comments, and for a login for the forum.

 At the St Margarets Community Website, we consider your privacy to be extremely important.
 These are the fundamental principles that we follow in relation to your personal information: